-Disulfiram is a treatment option for alcoholism.
+Disulfiram is a treatment option for alcohol dependency.
 It acts as a deterrent.

 You must not drink ANY alcohol with disulfiram.
 It will make you feel very unwell and is potentially dangerous.

 Keep your appointments with your doctor and counsellor so that your progress can be monitored.

 |Type of medicine||Aldehyde dehydrogenase inhibitor|